MarsUniversity/ece387-robotics/website/block_4_mobile_robotics/lab/lab5.md

 ## [10 pts] Task 3

+Demonstrate to your instructor the IMU's heading verse the compass heading on your cellphone.
+They should be close, but won't be the same.

-Now that you have a good compass, pick a heading and run the roomba along the length of the hallway.
+Now that you have a good compass, pick a heading and run the Roomba along the length of the hallway.
 Note, there may still be some difference between your IMU and the cell phone's interpretation of the compass direction.
 Your cell phone could be correcting for the difference between true North and magnetic North.
 It could be around 8-10 degrees depending on a variety of factors.

+**Also**, the Roomba's motors generate a magnetic field that can influence the compass too.
+In a real application, you would also calibrate the compass for the effects of the motor's magnetic field.
+However, that is a lot of work and we should be able to get close doing it this way.

 # Turn In